 Armenia and its history can be traced back to Noah and his descendants.
 The country overflows with history and culture, most of it unbeknownst to the western world.
-Yerevan itself is packed with museums, art galleries, and very stately Soviet era buildings, and there are some great historical treasures just a day trip away.
+Yerevan itself is packed with museums, art galleries, and very stately Soviet-era buildings, and there are some great historical treasures just a day trip away.
 Trust me—you’ll never be at a loss for things to do in Yerevan.

 You can visit Etchmiadzin Cathedral, the mother church of Armenia’s Apostolic Church, and marvel at what is considered the oldest cathedral in the world.

-Another top destination is the UNESCO World Heritage listed Geghard Monastery, a beautifully located monastery complex founded by Gregory the Illuminator.
+Another top destination is the UNESCO World Heritage-listed Geghard Monastery, a beautifully located monastery complex founded by Gregory the Illuminator.

-Or head out farther to Khor Virap, a monastery overlooking mystical Mount Ararat, where Noah’s Ark supposedly crashed.
+Or head out further to Khor Virap, a monastery overlooking mystical Mount Ararat, where Noah’s Ark supposedly crashed.
 Though Mount Ararat lies within Turkey’s borders, Armenians like to say that it’s theirs, and it’s just “on loan” to the Turkish people for now.

 5. Yerevan is pleasantly walkable